Go-Kart Attraction Passes available! Buy 10 tickets, get 1 free!

 Our Bumper Boat attraction is currently on hold due to the construction of our new Adventure Golf course, which takes the place of our mini golf!
 We apologize for any inconvenience and look forward to providing this fun activity again in the near future!

-Coming Spring 2022!
+Coming Summer 2023!
 Key North's all new Adventure Golf course allows the beloved mini golf to grow right a long with our beloved town.
 Due to COVID-19 construction delays, the completion date of the course has been pushed back from its original date.
-Updates can be found on our Facebook page!
+Updates can be found on our Facebook page

 Our game room is the best cure for a rainy vacation day!
 We have air hockey, claw machines, racing games, and even a couple rides for small children.

 We have a great selection of ice cream including your favorite Ashby Ice Cream flavors like Play Dough, Cool Mint Cookie, and Pirates Treasure!
 With waffle cones made fresh daily, our ice cream is sure to satisfy your sweet tooth after lunch or dinner!

 Our large retail section includes unique Caseville apparel, Melissa & Doug, Ty Toys, Taffy Town taffy, Backroad Country licorice, local McCoy Honey, and many more sweet treats!